 When I meet people through the charity work I do the first question is usually, why?
 Why did you found Little Troopers?

-Simply; because my daughter at the time was really struggling, we lived in our own home not in military housing and she was finding long periods of separation concurrently really hard to deal with.
+Simply; because my daughter at the time was really struggling.
+We lived in our own home not in military housing and she was finding long periods of concurrent separation really hard to deal with.

-I was a soldier and my husband is still a serving soldier, we had at the time a 7 year daughter, we had encountered Kosovo, Iraq, Cyprus UN tour, Canada and Afghanistan many a time before she was born and since, add onto that countless field exercises and I think we calculated in her 7 years her daddy had been away accumulatively 4+ years of her life.
+I was a soldier and my husband was also a serving solider in the British Army.
+Our daughter, Madison, was seven years old.
+We had gone through numerous overseas deployments and postings since she was born – Kosovo, a Cyprus UN tour, Canada, Iraq and Afghanistan.
+Add onto that countless field exercises and I think we calculated in those first seven years her daddy had been away accumulatively 4+ years of her life.

-At the time we lived in our own home away from barracks, our daughter went to a predominantly civilian school and the Army had very little involvement in our lives other than it took my husband and her daddy away from home often and for long periods.
+I left the military when Madison was still small and by the time she was seven we lived in our own home away from barracks.
+Our daughter went to a predominantly civilian school and the Army had very little involvement in our lives at that time – other than it took her daddy away from home often and for long periods.

-I searched and searched but couldn’t find the support I knew she needed, nothing child specific, nothing to distract my daughter from the worry of her daddy being in a war zone, nothing to explain her recent behaviour changes, nothing purely because ‘I am 7 and I’m sad because I can’t see or speak to my daddy when I want’
+I searched and searched but couldn’t find the support I knew she needed, nothing child specific, nothing to distract my daughter from the worry of her daddy being in a war zone, nothing to explain her recent behaviour changes, nothing purely because ‘I am seven and I’m sad because I can’t see or speak to my daddy when I want.’

-We are now 6 years on, Linda has moved onto pastures new and in November 2015 I relaunched as a tri-service charity expanding our provision to benefit Royal Air Force and Royal Naval families in addition to the British Army families we already supported.
-What has evolved is an amazing community for all British Armed Forces families, regular or reserve and what bonds everyone is the military.
-You don’t have to be married parents, you don’t have to live in military accommodation, it doesn’t matter what rank, regiment, base or ship you are, we are purely here to support children with serving parents, our Little Troopers at Home.
+What has evolved is an amazing community for all British Armed Forces families, regular or reserve and a special charity that aims to be here for military children, whenever they need our help and wherever they are living in the world.
+You don’t have to be married parents, you don’t have to live in military accommodation, it doesn’t matter what rank, regiment, base or ship you are, we are purely here to support children with serving parents – our Little Troopers.

-Celebration is something I also try to achieve, we are all part of something really special and it can be a positive for adults and children so with our Summer Camp annual event especially we get as many families as possible together and celebrate being forces families as well as our Little Trooper of the Month and Birthday schemes.
+Celebration is something I also try to achieve.
+We are all part of something really special in this military community and it can be such a positive experience for both for adults and children so it is important to me to celebrate being forces families with lots of our initiatives.